SwapnilPurohit/SOR_26/README.md

     )
 ```

-First,  launch the bot:

-Terminal 1
+**Terminal 1:**
 ```bash
 ros2 launch erc_gazebo_sensors spawn_robot.launch.py
 ```

-Terminal 2

-Launch the bot again:
+**Terminal 2:**
 ```bash
 rqt
 ```

-Then goto Plugins --> Topics --> Topic Monitor

-Check on IMU and move the bot to see the changing IMU data of angular velocity, linear acceleration and orientation.
+Go to Plugins → Topics → Topic Monitor, check IMU, and move the bot to watch angular velocity, linear acceleration, and orientation change in real time.

 ![alt text][image20]

-## Sensor fusion with ekf
+#### Sensor Fusion with EKF

-Sensor fusion is the process of combining data from multiple sensors (possibly of different types) to obtain a more accurate or more complete understanding of a system or environment than could be achieved by using the sensors separately.
+**Sensor fusion** combines data from multiple sensors to get a more accurate, complete picture than any single sensor alone.

-A Kalman Filter (KF) is a mathematical algorithm that estimates the internal state of a system (e.g., position, velocity) based on noisy measurements and a predictive model of how the system behaves.
-The standard (linear) Kalman Filter assumes the system dynamics (state transitions) and measurement models are linear.

-Real-world systems—especially those involving orientation, rotations, or non-linear sensor models (e.g., fusing IMU acceleration, odometry, GPS position, magnetometer) often do not follow purely linear equations.
-That’s where the Extended Kalman Filter (EKF) comes in.
-It's a widely used sensor fusion algorithm that handles non-linear system and measurement models by locally linearizing them.

-We'll learn ekf in depth during localization of our robot next session, but here we just see how the filtered odometry looks like.
+A **Kalman Filter (KF)** estimates a system's internal state (position, velocity, etc.) from noisy measurements using a predictive model, assuming linear dynamics.
+Real-world systems — especially involving orientation or IMU/odometry/GPS fusion — are often non-linear.
+The **Extended Kalman Filter (EKF)** handles this by locally linearizing the non-linear models.
+(We'll cover EKF theory in depth during the localization session — here we just see the filtered odometry output.)

-First create a config directory inside the erc_gazebo_sensors package
+**Step 1 — Create a config directory** inside `erc_gazebo_sensors`:

-Navigate to the package and run:
 ```bash
 mkdir config
 ```

-Don't forget to add it to `CMakeLists.txt`
+Add it to `CMakeLists.txt`:
 ```txt
 cmake_minimum_required(VERSION 3.8)
 project(erc_gazebo_sensors)